 Former Paramedic Bryan Stow was invited to declare "Play Ball!" to open Game 4 of the 2014 World Series at San Francisco's AT&T Park.
 Bryan suffered a traumatic brain injury from an assault in the parking lot following a Giants-Dodgers game in Los Angeles on March 31, 2011.
 He formerly worked as a Paramedic in Santa Clara County.
 Bryan's family deeply appreciates the outpouring of community support they have received over the last three and a half years.
 The San Francisco Giants organization has been especially helpful in remembering Bryan and his family's struggle.

 For the most current update on Bryan's condition, go to: http://www.support4bryanstow.com/

-Steve Lieberman has announced his resignation from San Luis Obispo EMS, effective November 14th.
-In early December, Steve will assume the position of Fire Chief/Executive Officer for the Five Cities Fire Authority in south San Luis Obispo County.
-In addition to his time with SLO EMS Agency, Steve has previous experience in the fire service and also served two terms on the Grover Beach City Council.
-His great sense of humor has become legendary among many of his fellow LEMSA directors.
-EMSAAC wishes Steve well as he transitions to the next chapter of his professional life.
+Steve Lieberman has announced he is resigning from San Luis Obispo County EMS, effective November 14th.
+In early December, Steve will become Fire Chief/Executive Officer for the Five Cities Fire Authority in south San Luis Obispo County.
+In addition to his nearly 3 years with SLO EMS Agency, Steve's resume includes previous experience in the fire service, work in the wireless communications industry, and serving as Mayor and Councilmember on the Grover Beach City Council.
+His wonderful sense of humor has provided comic relief for many of our quarterly Board meetings.
+We all wish Steve well as he transitions to the next chapter of his professional life.

 EMSAAC has launched a new feature for Ebola-related news, information and resources.
 This page is intended as a resource for EMS managers, supervisors and responders to guide critical thinking and strategic activities in response to the Ebola threat.
 To access this content, go the the navigation bar at the top of our homepage and click on "Ebola".